Model number: OLED55BXPUA

 So with such a scintillating image, the major challenge for most shoppers looking for the best picture at a reasonable price will be deciding between this BX model and LG’s own CX OLED version.
 A mere $100 separates the two 55-inch TVs.
 The major difference is that the BX sets use the previous generation A7 LG video processor, versus the A9 in the CX sets.
 However, as our LG BX OLED TV review clearly shows, most viewers will be hard pressed to tell the difference between the two pictures.

 Editor's Note: We have updated the pricing and availability section of this review to reflect current information.
 The rating and overall recommendations of our review remain unchanged from when it ran in January of 2021.

 LG BX OLED review: Price and Availability

 The BX models are LG’s entry-level OLED sets.
 Three sizes are offered.
 Both the 55-inch model reviewed here and the 65-inch version can be easily found through major retailers like Best Buy and Amazon.
-The third BX is a copious 77-incher, which can be difficult to find, but shoppers should expect to see prices well above $3,000 for it – but as of this writing, it's not carried by any major retailers.
+The third BX is a copious 77-incher, which can be difficult to find, but can be found through some retailers for a little over $3,000.

 Confusingly, LG also has a CX line with a similar design and feature set that is priced so closely to the BX line that buyers may end up choosing between the two lines based merely on availability.
 For example, the 55-inch CX, a very popular set, is only $100 more than the BX 55-incher.
 The 65-inch CX has a larger price difference, but the similarities continue.
 However, the more premium LG CX OLED does use the more powerful Alpha 9 Gen 3 AI processor, which accounts for the performance differences noted in our testing and evaluation below.